A-Ribeiro/CustomBlenderFBXExporter/README.md

 The variable 'FBX_FRAMERATES' was changed and added 2 repeating lines for 30 fps and 30.0/1.001 fps.

-This change causes the exported to do the wrong fps assignment to the FBX animation.
+This change causes the exporter to do the wrong fps assignment to the FBX animation.

 When importing on Unity, it give us this message: